 Depending on your technology, there are also gadgets available which can create your own WIFI hotspot and allow you to even watch Freeview TV on your device.
 You can read more about WIFI for your Caravan here.

 Are you covered?

-If you do plan to take along your laptop or other valuable gadgets to provide yourself with that all important internet connectivity, you may wish to cast an eye over any limits that your caravan insurance provider may impose on your contents cover – either on an individual item or on an overall basis.
+If you do plan to take along your laptop or other valuable gadgets to provide yourself with that all-important internet connectivity, you may wish to cast an eye over any limits that your caravan insurance provider may impose on your contents cover – either on an individual item or on an overall basis.